markWarr/AWS-Data-Platform-IaC/README.md

 terraform destroy

-To manually import the movielens data, run the following Lambda as 'test': Import_MovieLens_Data_Lambda_Function
+To manually import the movielens data, run the following Lambda using the 'test' function: Import_MovieLens_Data_Lambda_Function

 # References
 See https://aws.amazon.com/emr/ for EMR docs.